 If you like Irish cream, you’ll love mixing it into cocktails.
 This homemade version is so thick and creamy and really elevates a lot of recipes.

-It’s also a key ingredient in many dessert drinks, like the nutty Irishman drink, the mudslide cocktail or a peppermint white chocolate martini
+Dessert drinks: It’s also a key ingredient in many dessert drink recipes, like the nutty Irishman drink, the mudslide cocktail or a peppermint white chocolate martini.
+You can even use it to make a Baileys White Russian or a chocolate martini chocoholics will love.

 Culinary uses for Irish cream

-You can whip it into whipped cream to make Baileys whipped cream.
-It’s so good on desserts like a slice of chocolate pecan pie.
+Boozy whipped cream: You can whip Irish cream into whipped cream to make Baileys whipped cream.
+It’s so good on desserts like a slice of chocolate pecan pie!

 More DIY liqueurs